Chūshingura: Television dramas

 The 1964 NHK Taiga drama Akō Rōshi was followed by no fewer than 21 television productions of Chūshingura.
 Toshirō Mifune starred in the 1971 Daichūshingura on NET, and Kinnosuke Yorozuya crossed over from film to play the same role in 1979, also on NET.
+In 1990, TBS aired a production of Chūshingura, starring Takeshi Kitano and Miho Nakayama, among others.
 Tōge no Gunzō, the third NHK Taiga drama on the subject, starred Ken Ogata, and renowned director Juzo Itami appeared as Kira.
 In 2001, Fuji TV made a four-hour special of the story starring Takuya Kimura as Horibe Yasubei (one of the Akō rōnin) and Kōichi Satō as Ōishi Kuranosuke, called Chūshingura 1/47.
 In 2004, the nine-episode mini-series Chūshingura directed by Saito Mitsumasa was broadcast.
 Kōtarō Satomi, Matsumoto Kōshirō IX, Beat Takeshi, Tatsuya Nakadai, Hiroki Matsukata, Kin'ya Kitaōji, Akira Emoto, Akira Nakao, Nakamura Kanzaburō XVIII, Ken Matsudaira, and Shinichi Tsutsumi are among the many stars to play Ōishi.
 Hisaya Morishige, Naoto Takenaka, and others have portrayed Kira.
 Izumi Inamori starred as Aguri (Yōzeiin), the central character in the ten-hour 2007 special Chūshingura Yōzeiin no Inbō.

 The 1927 novel by Jirō Osaragi was the basis for the 1964 Taiga drama Akō Rōshi.
 Eiji Yoshikawa, Seiichi Funahashi, Futaro Yamada, Kōhei Tsuka, and Shōichirō Ikemiya have also published novels on the subject.
 Maruya Saiichi, Motohiko Izawa, and Kazuo Kumada have written criticisms of it.

 An episode of the tokusatsu show Juken Sentai Gekiranger features its own spin on the Chūshingura, with the main heroes being sent back in time and Kira having been possessed by a Rin Jyu Ken user, whom they defeat before the Akō incident starts, and thus not interfering with it.